Purchase Order on Vendor Central

 This means that to avoid any kind of chargebacks, POD is important since it consists of necessary details regarding the shipment.
 Most vendors use domestic/international courier services, offer tracking details of the order and also issue order confirmation slips (sent by the supplier) to avoid mishaps like – missing items, wrong quantity of products, wrong brand/label etc.

 Quick Tip: Once you understand which products are mostly being ordered on the PO forms, you should make sure the suppliers are informed well in advance.
-Some merchants keep track of stock by regularly getting updates from their suppliers or they hire virtual assistants to do this task.
-The benefits of having Amazon virtual assistants is that you can perform multiple functions, avoid chargeback fees because your account is ready in advance for mishaps, and the paperwork needed to prevent shipping & packaging issues, can all be dealt at one time.
+Some merchants keep track of stock by regularly getting updates from their suppliers or they hire amazon human resources to do this task.
+The benefits of having Amazon Human resources is that you can perform multiple functions, avoid chargeback fees because your account is ready in advance for mishaps, and the paperwork needed to prevent shipping & packaging issues, can all be dealt at one time.

 This is where Fab On Go, can virtually provide a single platform to its customers where as an Amazon vendor, you can leave all the paperwork to the pros!
 And we don’t just supervise PO processing, but also help resolve issues like failure to accept POD, invoice related issues and much more!